Domantas44/domantas-project/Pet-grooming-salon-Project/Documentation.md

 ### Table Overview

 The table stores data about all the services that grooming salon provides.
+Each service has a unique name and a set price with description.

 ### PET TABLE
 | COLUMN_NAME | DATA_TYPE          | NULLABLE | DATA_DEFAULT